maholli/PyGS/README.md

 4. In order to monitor battery voltage, we need to add a voltage divider.
 Solder your two 100kΩ resistors as shown below.
 ![image](https://user-images.githubusercontent.com/29153441/110257204-97282080-7f51-11eb-941f-145d0b940ee9.png)

+### Software
+1. Update the FeatherS2 firmware using the .UF2 file in this repo's firmware directory.
+This can be done by putting the board into bootloader mode (plug into computer, click reset button, then click boot button) and then dragging the UF2 file onto the `FeatherS2` drive that should mount shortly.
+It will likely have an error while copying the file.
+Don't worry about it.
+2. Unplug and plug the board back into your computer
+3. Copy the contents of the `code` directory from this repo to the CIRCUITPY drive
+4. On the CIRCUITPY drive, open the `RENAME_ME.py` file in the lib folder and update the mqtt broker info and save
+5. Now rename the `RENAME_ME.py` file to: `secrets.py`
+6. Open `code.py` and edit line 32 to your respective WiFi SSID